 8. Reverse Curl

 The reversal curl is an essential part of bicep workouts.
-It is a variation of the traditional biceps curl exercise that targets the brachialis and brachioradialis muscles, as well as the biceps brachii.
+It is a variation of the traditional biceps curl exercise that targets the brachialis and brachioradialis muscles and the biceps brachii.

-This exercise is performed by using an overhand grip (pronated grip) instead of the typical underhand grip (supinated grip), which shifts the emphasis to different muscles of the forearm and upper arm.
+This exercise uses an overhand grip (pronated grip) instead of the typical underhand grip (supinated grip), which shifts the emphasis to different muscles of the forearm and upper arm.

 Strengthening this muscle can improve grip strength and improve the look of the forearm and upper arm.

-Try different variations of the reverse curl to build a bigger biceps.
+Try different variations of the reverse curl to build bigger biceps.

 How To Do Barbell Reverse Bicep Curl